Eat a Bowl of Tea

-Explanation on the novel's title
+Explanation of the novel's title

 The phrase "Eat a Bowl of Tea" plays on the fact that the Chinese character 吃, most commonly used to mean "eat," can also mean "drink" in Cantonese, Mandarin, and other Chinese languages.
 To somebody who is not fluent, the phrase "吃一碗茶" sounds like "Eat a Bowl of Tea."

 The title of the novel comes into play when Ben Loy takes the initiative to ask a Chinese herb specialist, Dr. Suey, if he has anything that would cure his impotence.
 The doctor responds, "Eat a bowl of tea and we'll get you on the way to recovery" (244).
 Although the tea is "thick, black, bitter...[and] not easy to swallow" (246), Ben Loy "kept going back to the herb doctor uncomplainingly" (246).
 Whether it is the beneficial effect of the tea or a change in Ben Loy himself, Ben Loy regains his manhood at the conclusion of the novel.